 Using aluminum foil when ironing clothing can make the task more effeicent.
 The is a page about ironing with aluminum foil.

 Having a white smooth surface stove top is a lot of extra work each time it's used.
 To make less work for yourself, place a piece of aluminum foil over the burner and under the pan.
-Cleanup is a lot easier and the little extra time is all yours!
-Recycle that foil!
-Stash it near the stove so it's handy for next time!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.